Heather-Glen-Village/HGV-Learning-Git/README.md

 ### VS Code
 With VS Code there are many things that now can be done with its GUI but there also plenty that will need the use of a terminal which we can use the In-built on to help with.
+#### Signing into GitHub
+Now before we start doing anything on Git, It would be a good idea to Link your GitHub account to Your Computer.

+1. First Before you Do anything Make Sure you Have Created a GitHub Account by Going to This Link: https://github.com/signup
+	- You can also use an account you made before to sign in.
+2. When you have finish setup up your account contact either Zach Schultz or Ken Taylor to add you to GitHub Organization so you can start Uploading code to the Repository
+3. When the Invitation is sent you should be able to accept it via an link in your email or the GitHub Inbox
+4. You can See if your now apart of the Organization if you see all the User in the People Tab.

+#### Downloading Files
-1. To get started with the VScode, you start by opening it and changing your directory change to wherever you want to storage your GitHub Projects.
+5. To get started with the VScode, you start by opening it and changing your directory change to wherever you want to storage your GitHub Projects.
 - For this Tutorial we presume you have a folder made in your home directory called "GitHub" made by pressing this to open file explorer and let you create a new folder
 ```
 Ctrl+k+o
 ```

-#### Downloading Files
-2. To get started with this tutorial, we want to download the project folder found on the HGV GitHub page. to start we need to go onto GitHub in a browser and navigate to this link here:
+6. To get started with this tutorial, we want to download the project folder found on the HGV GitHub page. to start we need to go onto GitHub in a browser and navigate to this link here:
 https://github.com/Heather-Glen-Village/HGV-Learning-Git

-3. From the page you want to click on the **Big Green Code** button which will show a drop down with a link but make sure the **HTTPS option is selected** before copying it.
+7. From the page you want to click on the **Big Green Code** button which will show a drop down with a link but make sure the **HTTPS option is selected** before copying it.
 ![Pasted image 20250323133233](https://github.com/user-attachments/assets/ce9c8854-832e-42bd-a853-6e2d4f4083c2)

-4. With the link copied, go back to your VScode, open your In-Built Terminal via the Terminal Tab on the top or with this Key combo:
+8. With the link copied, go back to your VScode, open your In-Built Terminal via the Terminal Tab on the top or with this Key combo:
 ![Pasted image 20250323152516](https://github.com/user-attachments/assets/0466b50a-d38e-44b1-9bfc-17ea7cc5c8cf)
 ```
 Ctrl+Shift+`
 ```
-5. Copy the command below.
+9. Copy the command below.
 This will download all the code from GitHub onto your Computer
 ```bash
 git clone https://your.copy.link.here.com
 ```
 #### Swapping Branch
 Currently we only have the main branch downloaded which would be fine if we want to use the code but if we want to edit the code, we will want to be on the Feature Branch.

-6. First to See all the Branches go to the **bottom left** of the app and click on the Branch Icon
+10. First to See all the Branches go to the **bottom left** of the app and click on the Branch Icon
 ![Pasted image 20250323152743](https://github.com/user-attachments/assets/7c4db68b-3497-4779-a19a-0ac540ed7c65)
 - This shows all branches that are made with the ones with origin in first being ones from GitHub and the one being display next to the icon being the one we are on.

-7. To start working we want to create a a new branch where you will work on all your changes.
+11. To start working we want to create a a new branch where you will work on all your changes.
 This new branch would be based on the dev branch already on GitHub.
 For the name of the Branch, it should normally be made for the feature your working on but for this Tutorial your name will work fine.
 ![Pasted image 20250323152934](https://github.com/user-attachments/assets/eb820ca9-e900-4759-a84d-6a89ebec928a)
 ![Pasted image 20250323153126](https://github.com/user-attachments/assets/d072c18d-8a44-4774-839e-b464cd2cbbdc)
 ![Pasted image 20250323153121](https://github.com/user-attachments/assets/df05683e-a48a-4166-8730-bf5bd9bf57e5)

-8. Finally, before we can start working on your code you want to upload this new branch to GitHub for others to see/you to work on with different computers.
-This can be done by going to the Git Tab on the left and pressing the publish branch button
+##### Linking your GitHub to VScode
+Now Before We Can Upload your Code back to GitHub you need to Link Vscode to GitHub

+12. When all Files are Commit there should be a prompt to Public Branch, Click it

 ![Pasted image 20250323153333](https://github.com/user-attachments/assets/b30156e3-b644-4a0a-8b1b-7e5a7b745dfd)

+13. This will prompt you to Log into GitHub using the Account you Made.

 Now if you check the GitHub on the left side the page there is a button to swap Branches and your should now be listed.
 #### Finally Coding
 Now with all of this setup done you can get to coding or in this case making an edit to a test python file.
 In the Repo there is a python file called Practice.py.

-9. In this file there are Instructions for you to follow but basically you need to add something to this file that proves you made an edit to it.
+14. In this file there are Instructions for you to follow but basically you need to add something to this file that proves you made an edit to it.
 If you don't know any python that fine, just write a simple command such as:
 ```python
 print("My-Name")
 ```